bsin1/apollo2-prisma2-express-boilerplate/README.md

 MYSQL_URL=YOUR_MYSQL_DB_URL
 ```

-Note: You can replace the `env(DATABASE_URL)` with a raw URL string if you do not want to use environment variables.
+Note: You can replace the `env(DATABASE_URL)` field inside `/prisma/schema.prisma` with a raw URL string if you do not want to use environment variables.
 No Environment variables are required when using an SQLite datasource.

 ### 3. Run Prisma's development mode